Characteristic foliation on vertical hypersurfaces on holomorphic symplectic manifolds with Lagrangian Fibration: Proof of Theorem

-In the last section we apply Theorem \ref{t1} to prove Theorem \ref{t2}. \begin{lem} Let $\pi:X \to \pr^n$ be a Lagrangian fibration, let $Y:=\pi^{-1}(D)$ be a smooth irreducible vertical hypersurface in $X$, where $D$ is an irreducible hypersurface in $B$.
-Then every fiber of the fibration $\pi: Y \to D$ is an invariant subvariety under the characteristic foliation $F$ on $Y$. \end{lem} \begin{proof} Consider a smooth fiber $X_b$ of the fibration $\pi: Y \to D$ over a point $b\in D$.
+Firstly we observe that every fiber of the Lagrangian fibration is invariant under the characteristic foliation. \begin{lem} Let $\pi:X \to B$ be a Lagrangian fibration, let $Y:=\pi^{-1}(D)$ be a smooth irreducible vertical hypersurface in $X$, where $D$ is an irreducible hypersurface in $B$.
+Then every fiber of the fibration $\pi: Y \to D$ is invariant under the characteristic foliation $F$ on $Y$. \end{lem} \begin{proof} Consider a smooth fiber $X_b$ of the fibration $\pi: Y \to D$ over a point $b\in D$.
 Let $x$ be a point in $X_b$.
 The tangent space to $X_b$ at the point $x$ is the orthogonal complement of itself in $T_{X,x}$.
 Since $T_{D,x}$ contains $T_{X_b,x}$, the space $T_{X_b,x}$ contains the orthogonal complement of $T_{D,x}$ i.e. $F_x$.
-The singular fibers are invariant as well because of the closedness of this property.\\ \end{proof} Every leaf of the characteristic foliation on a vertical hypersurface has dimension of the Zariski closure at most $n$.
+The singular fibers are invariant as well because of the closedness of this property.\\ \end{proof} Hence, the Zariski closure of every leaf of the characteristic foliation on a vertical hypersurface is of dimension at most $n$.
 Our purpose is to show that this closure is $X_b$ (for very general $b$) and not a proper subvariety of $X_b$.

 \begin{prop} In the assumptions of the Lemma \ref{thm4}, let $Z$ be an irreducible subvariety of a smooth fiber $X_b$, invariant under $F$.
 Fix a group law on $X_b$, such that $Z$ contains the zero point.
-For any $a\in X_b$, the translation of $Z$ by a point $a$ is an invariant subvariety.
+For any $a\in X_b$, the translate of $Z$ by a point $a$ is an invariant subvariety.
 In particular, if $Z$ is a minimal invariant subvariety (i.e. the Zariski closure of a leaf), then it is an abelian variety.